 Step 1 – Initial consultation call

-Step 2 – Pay for your search packs + searches ordered
+Step 2 – Pay for your search packs + searches ordered (buying only)

 Step 3 – Searches returned for review